TSheridan01/PyBer_Analysis/README.md

 # There is a description of the differences in ride-sharing data among the different city types.
 Ride-sharing data include the total rides, total drivers, total fares, average fare per ride and driver, and total fare by city type.
 #Summary:

+Total Number of Rides:
+Rural        125
+Suburban     625
+Urban       1625

+Average Fares:
+Rural       $34.62
+Suburban    $30.97
+Urban       $24.52

+Number of Drivers by Area:
+Rural         78
+Suburban     490
+Urban       2405

+From this data we can conclude that the by offering lower cost rides in urban areas it accounts for the majority of our business.
+We have more drivers then rides in Urban areas as well.